gederajeg/paracorp/README.md

 #> Saving the output concordance file (called: 'parallel_conc.txt') in '/Users/Primahadi/Documents/r-packages/paracorp'.
 head(my_para_conc)
 #> # A tibble: 6 x 4
 #>   LEFT                 NODE   RIGHT                  TRANSLATION
 #>   <chr>                <chr>  <chr>                  <chr>
-#> 1 This enzyme should cr… should also react to the ho… "Enzim ini tentunya menja…
+#> 1 Very often there ar… should actually not be used … "Pemakaian granat gas seri…
-#> 2 You                    should be able to control n… "Anda seharusnya dapat me…
+#> 2 This enzyme should … should also react to the hol… "Enzim ini tentunya menjad…
-#> 3 It                     should be admitted that ini… "Perlu diakui bahwa untuk…
+#> 3 You                  should be able to control no… "Anda seharusnya dapat men…
-#> 4 The minor improvement… should be as readily preser… "Perubahan kecil dari gen…
+#> 4 It                   should be admitted that init… "Perlu diakui bahwa untuk …
-#> 5 Since electric cannot… should be continuously dist… "Karena listrik tidak dap…
+#> 5 The impression of d… should be changed             "Kesan menjijikan dan simb…
-#> 6 This was doubly ironi… should be denigrated rather… "Hal ini sangat ironis, k…
+#> 6 To reach that, a co… should be created, either in… "Untuk menggapainya, harus…
 ```

 The printed messages show that, by default, `para_conc()` also saves the